- As low as $198/Night

 - Approximately 600 square feet

-Roomy 1 bedroom condo 1 block to the beach.
+Cavernous 1 bedroom condo 1 block to the beach.
 Sleeps 6, plus folding crib for infant if needed.
 King size bed in bedroom, full size couch sleeper and murphy bed in living room.
-Giant living room with sliding doors leading to patio which overlooks barbeque grilles and hot tub area.
+Grand living room with sliding doors leading to patio which overlooks barbeque grilles and hot tub area.
 3rd floor walk-up.
 Full kitchen.
 Storage unit on ground level with beach supplies (umbrellas, floats, beach cart, etc) for your use.
 Convenience store and bar/grille steps away.
 Walmart/Kroger/Tanger Outlets 4 min. drive.
 Arcadian Shores Golf course less than 1 mile away.
 Barefoot Resort/ Golf Course and Barefoot Landing featuring stores and eateries less than 10 min. drive.
 15 mins. to Broadway at the Beach.

 ***Please note: motorbikes, golf carts, and family pets not allowed on property.
 3rd floor, no elevator or ramp***